oriuminc/vagrant-ariadne/README.md

 #### Ariadne Project

-**Note:** *Unfortunately, there are currently no public examples of the format expected for an Ariadne project repo, but we will try to make one available soon.
-It is basically just a chef cookbook to take the VM through the last mile of project-specific configuration.*

 Since Ariadne can also be used to spin up specific Ariadne projects, you can also run this with reference to an Ariadne project in USERNAME/REPO format.
 For now, it is assumed that ariadne project repos will be hosted